 Glass is a highly versatile medium.
 In its molten state, it can be spun, blown, rolled, cast in any shape or tinted any colour.
 Once cooled, it can be polished, bevelled, chipped, etched, engraved, or painted.

 Since early times coloured glass had been used in church windows and by the 1830s coloured or stained glasses were frequently used to ornament staircase windows.
 The Victorian Gothic Revival started an ongoing industry that has focused on developing coloured and patterned decorative glass.
-The second half of the nineteenth century was the ‘golden era’ of decorative glass discovery with new textures, colours and patterns introduced.
+The second half of the nineteenth century was the ‘golden era’ of decorative glass discovery with wide range of new textures, colours and patterns introduced.

-The alchemy of producing vivid medieval coloured glasses was virtually a lost art by the eighteenth century.
+The alchemy for producing vivid medieval coloured glasses was virtually a lost art by the eighteenth century.
 The Victorian chemists were confounded in their search to recreate those vivid colours because the state of the metallic solution gives rise to quite different colours.
 For example, ‘ferric iron’ produces a yellowish-brown whereas ‘ferrous iron’ produces a sage-green.
 Eventually, the recipes for creating vivid blues, greens, yellows, browns, purples and reds were rediscovered.

 Yellow glass was particularly difficult to perfect in the desired shade, and free from blisters.
 Special processes of melting at lower temperatures along with precise measurement of the ingredients was necessary.

 “When the pieces of ruby glass have been cut to the shapes for the purpose for which they are to be used comes the operation of colouring; this is done by placing the slabs of glass in the kiln and slowly raising the temprature almost to the softening point.
-If the glass is watched during this rise in temprature it will be seen to pass from the faintest and most beautiful of rose tints, through the rare pigeon-blood ruby to the deep purple-ruby that once seen is never forgotten.
+If the glass is watched during this rise in temperature it will be seen to pass from the faintest and most beautiful of rose tints, through the rare pigeon-blood ruby to the deep purple-ruby that once seen is never forgotten.
 If the firing is pushed beyond this stage the metal becomes blue and if still further forced the particles of gold so coagulate that the metal may become rusty and all its beauty is lost”

 Stained glass is different from coloured glass because the surface applied tint does not penetrate right through the body of glass.

 Introduced to Europe, from the Middle-East, at the end of the 13th Century.
 Metal salts were mixed with clay, applied to the surface and fired.
 When rinsed clean the surface would have a permanent stain, the intensity of tint depending on kiln temperature and duration of firing.
-Silver salts produced pale lemon to deep orange, even brown.
-Copper salts produce reds.
+Silver salts produced pale lemon to deep orange, even brown, Copper salts produce reds.

 1760 William Beilby became the first man in England, possibly the world, to fuse painted on enamels into the glass surface.
 Commonly used as quarries in leaded lights and for commercial signage in shopfronts and pubs.